Compstaff/eoas-announce/index.rst

 2017/May/27: Current Status -- website down
 -------------------------------------------

-* Saturday evening: Website is down
+* Saturday evening: Website is down -- will update status tomorrow